Where to Find App Developers for Your Project? A Guide Through Reliable Sources

 GoodFirms

 You’ll find here app developers from all over the world that you can sort by sponsoring or most reviews.
 You can filter companies that meet your expectations in the case of hourly rates, size and location.
-Hourly rates vary like on Clutch.co: from less than $25 to more than $300 per hour.
+Hourly rates vary like on Clutch.co: from $10 to even $400 per hour.

 GoodFirms offer sponsorship plans as well, so keep in mind that sponsors will appear higher than companies that don’t invest in paid promotion.
 However, apart from the “Sort by” feature, you’re not informed about that.